 Practice your level design skills.
-Up to now, most of your levels have been random levels created to follow a tutorial to demonstrate various tutorial skills.
+Up to now, most of your levels have been random levels created to follow a tutorial in order to demonstrate various tutorial skills.
 You can use any game (2D Game Kit, Roll-a-Ball, Ruby…) to create different types of levels.
 Create levels that demonstrate the following themes.

 Conflict and Obstacles

 These are often the most common as they involve fighting enemies or navigating through a parkour maze.
 Create a level that challenges the user’s game mechanic skills.

 - Make the hack-and-slash level that requires cutting down a variety of hard to kill enemies.

 - Make a parkour level that requires jumping and running a variety of platforms and obstacles.

 - Increase the difficulty as the level or levels continue.
 Start off with easy challenges and end with the boss fight.

 - Train the player how to fight various enemies or give tips on how to defeat them and improve their skills.

 - Mix the two style with parkour placed enemies.

 - Add some AI or randomness to the obstacles.